ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 	Number that will expand `Raven/MaxStepsForScript`, based on a document size.
 Formula is as follows: MaxStepsForScript = `Raven/MaxStepsForScript` + (documentSize * `Raven/AdditionalStepsForScriptBasedOnDocumentSize`)
 	_Default:_ 5

+* **Raven/AllowScriptsToAdjustNumberOfSteps**
+	Value indicating if scripts can use `IncreaseNumberOfAllowedStepsBy` function in scripts (more about it [here](../../client-api/commands/patches/how-to-use-javascript-to-patch-your-documents#example-xi)) to increase the maximum allowed number of steps in script.
+	_Default:_ false

 ### [Authorization & Authentication](../../server/configuration/authentication-and-authorization)

 * **Raven/AnonymousAccess**